angular/angular/aio/content/guide/setup.md

-## Appendix: node and npm
+## Appendix: NodeJS and NPM

-Node.js and npm are essential to modern web development with Angular and other platforms.
+[Node.js](https://nodejs.org/en/) and the [npm](https://www.npmjs.com/) package manager are essential to modern web development with Angular and other platforms.
-Node powers client development and build tools.
+NodeJS powers client development and build tools.
-The _npm_ package manager, itself a _node_ application, installs JavaScript libraries.
+The _npm_ package manager, which is itself a _NodeJS_ application, installs JavaScript libraries.

 <a href="https://docs.npmjs.com/getting-started/installing-node" target="_blank" title="Installing Node.js and updating npm">
 Get them now</a> if they're not already installed on your machine.

-**Verify that you are running node `v4.x.x` or higher and npm `3.x.x` or higher** by running the commands `node -v` and `npm -v` in a terminal/console window.
+**Verify that you are running Node.js `v8.x` or higher and npm `5.x` or higher** by running the commands `node -v` and `npm -v` in a terminal/console window.
 Older versions produce errors.

-We recommend [nvm](https://github.com/creationix/nvm) for managing multiple versions of node and npm.
+We recommend [nvm](https://github.com/creationix/nvm) for managing multiple versions of Node.js and npm.
-You may need [nvm](https://github.com/creationix/nvm) if you already have projects running on your machine that use other versions of node and npm.
+You may need [nvm](https://github.com/creationix/nvm) if you already have projects running on your machine that use other versions of Node.js and npm.

 {@a why-locally}